 You can spray algal limestone or rock flour on infected plants.

 Rotate different chemical compounds to avoid resistance development.
 Apply treatments in a timely manner, taking into account weather conditions.
-Fungicides containing Copper, mancozeb, chlorothalonil, azoxystrobin, pyraclostrobin, trifloxystrobin, fenamidone and famoxidone have been successfully used to control Early Blight in tomato.
+Fungicides containing Copper, mancozeb, chlorothalonil, azoxystrobin, pyraclostrobin, trifloxystrobin, fenamidone have been successfully used to control Early Blight in tomato.